Cucumber Avocado Salad with Tuna (Video)

 Want more recipes with my favorite tuna?

-You can check out Low-Carb and Keto Canned Tuna Recipes for more treats with canned tuna!
+You can check out 10 Amazing Healthy Tuna Recipes for more treats with canned tuna!

-- If it’s not a garden cucumber, I like to cut stripes so most of the peel is removed.
+- When it’s not a garden cucumber, I like to cut stripes so most of the peel is removed.

 - Cut the cucumber in fourths lengthwise and slice into pieces.